Argennon-Project/csgot/docs/intro.md

 #### Declaration

-CsGo adds a new type to Go's basic types: the `csv` type, which represents a variable in a constraint system.
+CsGo adds a new type to Go's basic types: the `csv` type, which represents a variable in a constraint system defined on a finite field.
 A `csv` is declared like a normal Go variable:

 ```go
     var x csv